aetiosfokeas/raycast-password-store/README.md

 ```
 ![Password Details](./assets/pass-details.png)

 If the last used options was the 'Password', the OTP options will be added as the **first option** to make it easier to access (ex.
-You just used the password for your Github account.
+You just used the password for your Steam account.
 If an OTP field exists, most probably you will need your OTP right after that).
 ![List Passwords](./assets/pass-details-order.png)

 ---